gvwilson/thirdbit/src/fiction/iffy/index.md

 and beside it someone had written,
 "Why does everything have to end???"

-She ran her fingers over the pictures of *Odocoileus hemionus* and *Corvus caurinus*.
+She ran her fingers over the pictures of *Corvus caurinus*.
 The forest was long gone,
-and the deer,
 but Iffy had decided to believe that some of the crows had survived.
 Maybe they'd been able to fly away when the fires came or when people grew desperate enough to cut down the last of those ancient giants.